tdkehoe/iam/serviceidaccess.md

     * **Resource ID**: Enter the name of your bucket.
 9. Choose any combination of roles to assign the desired access for the user.
 10. Select **Assign**.

+To assign access to an individual account management services or all account management services, complete the following steps:

+1. From the menu bar, click **Manage** &gt; **Security** &gt; **Identity and Access** &gt; **Service IDs**.
+2. Select the service ID from the table that you want to assign a service policy for.
+3. Click **Assign access**.
+4. Select to assign access to **Account Management Services**
+5. Select **All Account Management Services** or select a specific account management service.
+6. Select any combination of roles to assign the wanted access.